30 Illegal Things Practically Everyone Has Done

 Though streaming services have made it less necessary to download albums, we all had our Napster phase where we scoured the service for obscure tracks and classic albums.
-You’ve probably still got a library of illegal mp3s buried somewhere on your hard drive—just don’t let Metallica find out about it.
-For more on the apex of silliness and music, learn the 30 Worst First Names For Your Favorite Bands.
+You've probably still got a library of illegal things buried somewhere on your hard drive—just don't let Metallica find out about it.

 Playing Poker With Friends